tenzir/tenzir/web/docs/about/why-vast.md

 :::note Recommendation
 Key-value stores alone are not suitable as foundation for running security analytics workloads.
 There are narrow use cases where key-value stores can facilitate certain capabilities, e.g., when processing watch lists.
-(VAST offers a *matcher* plugin for this purpose.)
+(Tenzir offers a *matcher* plugin for this purpose.)
 :::

-## VAST vs. Graph DBs
+## Tenzir vs. Graph DBs

 Graph databases are purpose-built for answering complex queries over networks of nodes and their relationships, such as finding shortest paths, measuring node